ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 #### Date Range
 When analysing the data in terms of _"what does a typical hub look like?"_, we found the data was heavily skewed by the month of January, with the number of activities proportionally much smaller here than for any other month.

-Thus, we made the decision to treat January as an extreme outlier and remove it as deemed necessary for our analysis.
+Thus, we made the decision to treat January as an extreme outlier and remove it where deemed necessary for our analysis.

 ![Jan]({{ site.baseurl }}/images/cha_dfsg_images/Jan_activities.png)

 ## 1. What is a Typical Hub?
 ### 1.1 Hub Age

-We first took a look at how long hubs had been running for.
-There were no extreme cases here.
+We first took a look at how long hubs had been running for, getting a distribution of hub ages, and breaking down ages to anindividual hub level.

 ![1_age]({{ site.baseurl }}/images/cha_dfsg_images/1_age.png)